Trigary/Iodine/README.md

 What this project offers:

- - GUIs that can be viewed and interacted with by multiple players simulatenously
+ - GUIs that can be viewed and interacted with by multiple players simultaneously
  - Clickable buttons, sliders, checkboxes, linear and grid layouts, etc.
  - Overlays which can be made into minimaps or custom status bars
  - An easy-to-use API for plugin developers to harness this all